-Caregivers neglect their own health, increasing heart disease riskNovember 7th, 2012 in Health
+Caregivers neglect their own health, increasing heart disease riskNovember 7, 2012 by Sharyn Alden in Medicine & Health / Health

 People acting as caregivers for family members with cardiovascular disease may inadvertently increase their own risk for heart disease by neglecting their own health, according to a new study in the American Journal of Health Promotion.